Key Takeaways

-Running a busy multi-provider, multi-location group practice is a constant challenge.
+Running a busy multi-provider, multi-location group practice is a constant juggling act.
 Phones ring nonstop, appointments overlap, and front-desk staff are stretched to their limits.
-Many practices turn to virtual receptionists to help manage this volume, but leadership often struggles to see if this investment is truly paying off.
+Somewhere in that chaos, a potential new patient hangs up and books with your competitor instead.

 Table of Contents